paulross/cpip/docs/doc_src/tutorial/FileIncGraph.rst

 Example Visitor
 -----------------

-Here we create a simple visitor [lines 6-9].
-After processing the Translation Unit [line 18] we create a visitor and traverse the include graph [lines 19-20].
-At each node in the graph the visitor merely prints out the file (node) name and the findLogic string i.e. how this file was found for inclusion [line 9].
+Here we create a simple visitor [lines 11-15].
+After processing the Translation Unit [line 25] we create a visitor and traverse the include graph [line 26].
+At each node in the graph the visitor merely prints out the file (node) name and the findLogic string i.e. how this file was found for inclusion [line 27].

 .. literalinclude:: demo/cpip_19.py
     :language: python